ycrc/ycrc.github.io/docs/ai/gpu-jobstats.md

 Jobstats is the primary mechanism for evaluating GPU/CPU usage on Yale Research Computing systems.
 It can display usage in two formats:

-- a text summary of a specific job within a terminal
+- A text summary of a specific job within a terminal
-- a graphical summary of usage/time for a specific job
+- A graphical summary of usage/time for a specific job in OOD's user portal

 Jobstats provides live reporting of GPU/CPU usage, so you can monitor your job as it runs.